thjomnx/django-runplan/README.md

-Users may create appointments, add contact details, comment on planned appointments, organize transportation to the starting point (which is not implemented right now) and agree or reject to join in the run (which is, unfortunately, not implemented too).
+Users may create appointments, add contact details, comment on planned appointments, organize transportation to the starting point and agree or reject to join in the run.

 This project is under development - I only work on it in case I find the time for it.